 Lexmark is committed to responsible global sourcing of the minerals in our products.
-As a member of the Responsible Business Alliance (RBA), we perform due diligence to reasonably assure that conflict minerals (tantalum, tin, tungsten and gold) in the products we manufacture do not directly or indirectly finance or benefit armed groups that are perpetrators of serious human rights abuses in the Democratic Republic of the Congo or an adjoining country.
+As a member of the Responsible Business Alliance (RBA), we perform due diligence to reasonably assure that conflict minerals (tantalum, tin, tungsten and gold) and cobalt in the products we manufacture do not directly or indirectly finance or benefit armed groups that are perpetrators of serious human rights abuses in the Democratic Republic of the Congo or an adjoining country.
 Lexmark is also a member of the Responsible Minerals Initiative (RMI).
 RMI's tools provide Lexmark guidance in responsible mineral sourcing in our supply chain.

 As part of its responsible sourcing efforts, Lexmark conducts a country of origin inquiry to determine whether a conflict mineral originated in the Democratic Republic of the Congo or an adjoining country.
-Lexmark, as well as its subcontractors and suppliers, discloses its reasonable country of origin inquiry of tin, tungsten, tantalum and gold used in the manufacture of Lexmark products.
+Lexmark, as well as its subcontractors and suppliers, discloses its reasonable country of origin inquiry of tin, tungsten, tantalum, gold and cobalt used in the manufacture of Lexmark products.
 Lexmark also requires a due diligence declaration identifying the list of smelters used within a supplier's supply chain.
 This information must be submitted along with the supplier's due diligence process.
 Suppliers must report the results using the RBA template, or Lexmark-approved similar template.
-Click here for the Conflict Minerals Report of Lexmark.
+Click here for the Conflict Minerals Report of Lexmark and click here for the Cobalt Report.